cbrunet/typo3-cb_foundation/Documentation/ProjectInformation.rst

 1.5.1:
     * Upgraded Foundation to 5.5.1
+    * Option to :ref:`categories-filter` images in Orbit slider or in Clearing lightbox.
     * Option to display or not Panels in *Indentation and Frames* menu.

 1.5.0: December 23, 2014